Indian state government responses to the COVID-19 pandemic: State level regulations (before 24 March)

+Notes ↑ Exceptions included for police, health, fire, food deliveries and other essentials.; ↑ Only in the city of Nellore.; ↑ In five districts.;

 Andhra Pradesh

 On 18 March, Government of Andhra Pradesh announced closure of all educational institutions till 31 March.

 Bihar

 On 15 March, Bihar Public Service Commission (BPSC) postponed all the recruitment exams till 31 March.

 On 22 March, the Government of Bihar announced a state-wide lockdown till March 31.

 On 2 April, the state government announced that a one-time cash transfer of Rs 1,000 will be provided to the migrants.

 Chandigarh

-On 17 March Chandigarh administration ordered the closure of public facilities till 31 March.
+On 17 March, Chandigarh administration ordered the closure of public facilities till 31 March.
 It also banned gatherings of more than a 100 people and census work was postponed.
 At the same time, Dera chiefs were asked to postpone all religious events.

 On 23 March, Punjab Governor V. P. Singh Badnore who is also union territory administrator imposed a curfew starting midnight of 24 March.

 Chhattisgarh

 On 13 March, Chhattisgarh government closed educational institutions.

 Delhi

 On 21 March, Government of Delhi announced closure of all primary schools across Delhi till 31 March as a precaution.

 On 12 March, it announced closure of schools, colleges and cinema halls till the end of March and ordered disinfection of all public places as a precautionary measure.

 On 22 March, after the central government's decision, complete lockdown of Delhi from 6 am of 23 March to at least 31 March was declared.
 Essential services and commodities to continue.

 On 28 March, Delhi government had set up over 500 hunger relief camps providing free food for people who have been left stranded due to the nationwide lockdown.